o-jasper/pp-rep/src/readme.md

 #### Additional
 An idea is to take probabilities for chunks and make a somewhat lobsided tree that minimizes the average length of proving merkle paths.
-The checking mechanism doesnt care about the shape of the merkle tree, so it can be added later.
+The checking mechanism doesnt care about the shape of the merkle tree, so it can be added later, also, `merkletree.Finish` can sort-of be used prematurely for lobsidedness.

 On the other hand, off-chain, the efficiency in memory is better if things you want to keep track of are bunched together.